zecure/blog.zecure.org/content/post/alarm.md

 You will need a (sub-) domain for TLS encryption and there should be no other major applications running on the same host.

 ## Server Setup
-The server is the central manager of the alarm system.
+The server is the manager of the alarm system.
 It stores the captured images, sends them to the admins via e-mail, and it tells the local alarm systems if they should turn on or off.
 The server is a Symfony 4 web application that provides a small HTTP API as well as a small web interface.

 We start by installing all required tools on our Linux server.

+    add-apt-repository ppa:certbot/certbot
     apt update
-    apt install lighttpd php-cgi php-cli composer git motion software-properties-common sudo add-apt-repository ppa:certbot/certbot
+    apt install lighttpd php-cgi php-cli composer git certbot
-    sudo apt-get update
-    sudo apt-get install certbot

 The next step is to download the *alarm server* and to initialize a *SQLite* database.